liangzheng816/OfficeDocs-SharePoint/migration/spmt-create-task.md

 ## Bulk migration

 If you have many sources to migrate, you can use either a JSON or CSV file to do a bulk migration.
-To learn more on how to create a JSON or CSV file for data content migration, see [How to format your JSON or CSV file for data content migration](how-to-format-your-csv-file-for-data-content-migration.md).
+You can learn more on how to create a JSON or CSV file for data content migration.
+See [How to format your JSON or CSV file for data content migration](how-to-format-your-csv-file-for-data-content-migration.md).

 1. Start SPMT, and then enter your Microsoft 365 username and password.
 2. Select **Add a new migration**.